Topics in This Section

 "I knew it was time to take action."

 "One day while shopping, I went to try on a choker necklace - but I couldn't get it around my neck.
 It was too swollen.
 I knew it was time to take action."
-Judy continued, "Eventually I was fortunate enough to find Dr. Mitchell Smith, hematologist-oncologist at Fox Chase Cancer Center.
-Coincidentally, I had taught his children."
-Dr. Smith made Judy's second cancer diagnosis in January 2001, which was lymphoma.
+Judy continued, "Eventually I was fortunate enough to find a hematologist-oncologist at Fox Chase Cancer Center."
+Judy's second cancer diagnosis in January 2001 was lymphoma.

 Starting treatment meant quitting her job.
 Judy could not compromise her health by spending time with children.
 According to Judy, "I was more devastated about leaving my teaching job than having to undergo cancer treatment.
 I lost an important part of my identity."